Galway Bay Cycling CLub (GBCC) Criterium racing, Highfield Park, Galway City, Saturday evening, June 9th, 2018.

 The last ‘proper’ snow here was back in 2010/2011, when things got real cold, as low as -15, and pipes were splitting up and down the country.
 In Ireland we basically call society off when it goes below -5.
 Most …

 Gusto was only back for the weekend.
-I met him on Friday afternoon and then again in a pub on Saturday.
+I met him on Friday afternoon and again in a pub on Saturday.

-It was December and there was a cold snap, with snow on the hills and along the edges of …
+It was December and there was a cold snap, with snow on the hills and scattered along the edges of …

 Born willing, fire inside,